Silk Road Tour in Central Asia

 The Tajik currency is called the Somoni (TJS).
 In the capital Dushanbe there are a few ATMs that you’ll find in shopping malls, supermarkets, or on the main streets, but most of them accept only Visa cards.
 Outside of Dushanbe, we don’t recommend relying on ATMs as there are only a few of them and they may run out of money or have very small withdrawal limits.

 We recommend bringing cash in new USD banknotes of denominations of at least 20 USD.
 There are many exchange offices, some working 24/7.
 Small and old-looking bank notes are harder to exchange.
 Paying directly with a credit card is still not possible in most places, except for a few high-end restaurants and hotels.
-An emergency fund of around 500 USD in cash is always good to have during guided trips to Central Asia.

 SAFETY: